esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 Run summarize_mlst.sh and check the dominant sequence type that these samples belong to.

 > ii.
 Summarize ARIBA CARD results

+Try exploring card.sh and card.sbat scripts that were used to generate these results and try to understand the implementation of for loop in running them sequentially.

 Use Ariba's summary function and summarize ARIBA CARD results that are placed in: